cwgieselman/sf-preprocessing/README.md

         └───vfProject2
 ```

+So now when you open the project in Sublime Text the sidebar will display folders and there contained files for you to open, edit, move, whatever you need to do.
+I find it handy to be able to look at everything all in one window.

 ## What the Gruntfile Does
 - First we delete the old assets that are about to be overwritten.